Over the next five years what type of business do you see taking a market lead?

 We will continue seeing growth in financial lines, D&O insurance, in reps and warranties and tax insurance products, fraud related products and surety.

 There is tremendous potential and urgency to develop an efficient health insurance sector; however, that will require better regulation and a change in health public policy.
-It is unlikely we will see the changes required in the regulation in the coming years.
+In this regard, it is likely that the new government that resulted from the 2018 federal election will implement changes in the health sector that may favorably impact the development of the health insurance business.

 We expect that life and health insurance will continue growing, and provided that the financial stability is maintained, that life-saving products continue growing among the ever growing middle class population.